Virtual Private Cloud-VPC – All You Need To Know in 2025

 There is no need to invest in expensive physical infrastructure, making it an affordable option.
 Additionally, VPC allows scaling up or down based on demand.

-If a business needs more storage or computing power, they can easily add resources without downtime.
+If a business needs more storage or computing power, it can easily add resources without downtime.

 VPC is highly customizable and can be integrated with existing IT infrastructure.